How Long Should You Stay in a Sauna? Safe Time Limits for Beginners and Regular Users

 That is the useful answer.
 The exact number changes with temperature, sauna type, hydration status, and what you are trying to get out of the session.
 The hotter the room, the shorter the round usually needs to be.

 If you are asking this because you are planning a home sauna, that is a good sign.
 Session length should influence what you buy.
 People who want short, intense rounds often end up happier with traditional heat.
 People who want longer, gentler sessions often prefer infrared.
-If you are still choosing, start with the Ultimate Home Sauna Buying Guide, compare the real 2026 costs, or take the 2-minute sauna quiz.
+If you are still choosing, start with the Ultimate Home Sauna Buying Guide, compare the real 2026 costs, or compare the brands worth your shortlist.

 Quick Answer by Experience Level